Blog post

 • Distribution and sales channels: Are they direct-to-consumer, through resellers, or via partnerships?
 Where does the first touchpoint with a customer happen?

 • Content, SEO, and social presence: What keywords are they ranking for?
-Use tools like Semrush, Ahrefs and Buzzsumo to track your competitors.
+Tools like Semrush, Ahrefs, and Buzzsumo make this easy to track.

 Competitor websites show you the story a brand wants to tell.
 Reviews show you the story their customers are actually telling.
 These are rarely the same, and the gap between them is where your opportunity lives.